aws-samples/serverless-samples/README.md

   The AWS global footprint enables customers to support applications with near zero Recovery Time Objective (RTO) requirements.
 Customers can run workloads in multiple regions, in a multi-site active/active manner, and serve traffic from all regions.
 To do so, developers often need to implement private multi-regional APIs that are used by the applications.
 This example shows how to implement such a solution using Amazon API Gateway and Amazon Route 53. [[README]](./multiregional-private-api)

+- ## lambda-function-url

+  This example uses AWS SAM to deploy AWS Lambda URL with IAM authentication.
+Lambda deployed has a unique https endpoint that can be called by other parts of the application using a HTTP request with signature V4.
+  Solution also includes python script demostrating how to call the lambda endpoint [[README]](./lambda-function-url)

 ## Security

 See [CONTRIBUTING](./CONTRIBUTING.md#security-issue-notifications) for more information.